 There are two main types of lasers used for engraving: the carbon dioxide (CO2) gas laser, and the neodymium-doped yttrium aluminum garnet (Nd:YAG) laser.
 The CO2 laser is by far the most common, and generally the most affordable.
 The Nd:YAG laser is generally used for engraving, cutting, and marking only in higher-priced industrial systems that need to handle bare metal.
 Although fiber technology is eclipsing yag due to its efficiency.

-The CO2 laser is one of the first lasers ever invented, and it’s still among the most useful.
-Almost all laser engraving machines on the market use CO2 lasers.
-CO2 lasers are highly efficient, using a tube of CO2 gas (generally mixed with nitrogen, hydrogen or xenon, and helium) to produce very long wavelength infrared light in the 10-micrometer wavelength range.
+The CO2 laser cutter is one of the first lasers ever invented, and it’s still among the most useful.
+Almost all laser engraving machines on the market use CO2 or Fiber laser technology.
+The CO2 laser cutter at Rice University for exapmle is highly efficient, using a tube of CO2 gas (generally mixed with nitrogen, hydrogen or xenon, and helium) to produce very long wavelength infrared light in the 10-micrometer wavelength range.
 Since the wavelength is so long — the CO2 laser is a “heat ray” — they’re very good at creating spots of heat on just about any material.

 By comparison, the Nd:YAG laser uses a solid yttrium-aluminum-garnet crystal that’s been “doped” with neodymium.
 Whereas CO2 lasers are almost always continuous-wave types where the beam is on for seconds or hours, Nd:YAG lasers may be pulsed as well as continuous.
 With a pulsed laser, the beam may only last for nanoseconds… but produce tremendous output power, enough to vaporize very tough materials instantly.
 Nd:YAG lasers generally put out a wavelength one-tenth as long (about one micrometer) as a CO2 laser, so they won’t engrave many materials as efficiently.
 However, whereas CO2 lasers find it very hard to so much as scratch most bare metals (the beam just reflects away) an Nd:YAG can mark and even punch holes in them with ease.